 They are known for their "collie eye," a characteristic inherited from their Collie ancestors, where they have a white ring encircling each eye, adding to their striking appearance.

 Shelties are often compared to Rough Collies, and their resemblance is striking.
-However, Shelties are smaller and more compact in size, with a different color palette and slightly different facial features.
+However, Shelties are smaller and more compact in size, with a different colour palette and slightly different facial features.

 Question: What is the difference between a Sheltie and a Mini Aussie?